 Why Are Anabolic Steroids Illegal?

-Ultimately, anabolic steroids are illegal because their side effects are deemed to be excessively harsh; and thus are considered unnecessary for the public to use.
+Ultimately, anabolic steroids are illegal because their side effects are deemed to be excessively harsh and, thus, are considered unnecessary for the public to use.

 What are the Side Effects Associated With Steroids?

 We have seen anabolic steroids cause mild and harsh side effects.
-Some mild reactions common in bodybuilders we treat include hair loss, gynecomastia and acne vulgaris.
+Some mild reactions common in bodybuilders we treat include hair loss, gynecomastia, and acne vulgaris.

-However, anabolic steroids are almost certainly prohibited due to high levels of cardiotoxicity and hepatotoxicity; in conjunction with damage to the HPTA (hypothalamic-pituitary-testicular axis).
+However, anabolic steroids are almost certainly prohibited due to high levels of cardiotoxicity and hepatotoxicity, in conjunction with damage to the HPTA (hypothalamic-pituitary-testicular axis).
 These are the three most prominent side effects our patients experience.

 Heart Disease

-In our patient’s blood work (who use anabolic steroids), an increased risk of myocardial infarction is a reality, with higher testosterone levels causing negative fluctuations in cholesterol; specifically LDL (low-density lipoprotein) increasing and HDL (high-density lipoprotein) decreasing.
+In our patients’ blood work (who use anabolic steroids), an increased risk of myocardial infarction is a reality, with higher testosterone levels causing negative fluctuations in cholesterol, specifically LDL (low-density lipoprotein) increasing and HDL (high-density lipoprotein) decreasing.

-We have seen certain measures help combat excessive rises in systolic and diastolic blood pressure, such as supplementing with fish oil, performing regular cardiovascular exercise and avoiding excessively cardiotoxic steroids.
+We have seen certain measures help combat excessive rises in systolic and diastolic blood pressure, such as supplementing with fish oil, performing regular cardiovascular exercise, and avoiding excessively cardiotoxic steroids.

 Liver Failure

-We often see ALT (alanine aminotransferase) and AST (aspartate aminotransferase) enzymes notably rise from taking anabolic steroids; particularly when taking c-17 alpha alkylated compounds, better known as oral steroids.
+We often see ALT (alanine aminotransferase) and AST (aspartate aminotransferase) enzymes notably rise from taking anabolic steroids, particularly when taking c-17 alpha alkylated compounds, better known as oral steroids.

 This is because oral steroids pass through the liver upon entry and exit, whereas injectable steroids only stress the liver upon the latter.

 TUDCA (tauroursodeoxycholic acid) is a supplement with potent liver rejuvenating properties, according to various clinical trials (4, 5).
-Consequently, many of our patients take TUDCA to reduce their risk of developing risk peliosis hepatis.
+Consequently, many of our patients take TUDCA to reduce their risk of developing peliosis hepatis.

 Virilization